DengpanFu/LUPerson-NL/LUP-NL/README.md

 All detection results can be found at [dets.zip](https://drive.google.com/file/d/1-bFKMRglmD_e3wdtq4jlpjX3N3xGo2d2/view?usp=sharing)

 **!!
-The following scripts are not well tested, but provide the main processes !!**.
+The following scripts are not well tested, you may fail to download some videos, but the scripts provide the main procedure !!**.

 ## Download the raw videos
 ```